prashantsaini1/titanium-imagepicker/README.md

 ### Changelog
 **v1.1.0**
 * Maximum image selection count added.
 Can be also passed as 1 to select only 1 image instantly.
-* Color formats supported now: RGB, ARGB, RRGGBB, AARRGGBB, Color Name
+* Color formats supported now: RGB, ARGB, RRGGBB, AARRGGBB, & color names

 </br>